-The share of public sector employment relative to total employment varies considerably across OECD countries (Figure 1), ranging from 8% in Korea and Japan, to 35% in Denmark.
+The share of public sector employment relative to total employment varies considerably across OECD countries, as shown in Figure 1.
+Japan, for instance, has a relatively low share of public sector employment at 5%, while Norway has a high share of 30%.
 Governments also differ with respect to the amount of goods and services (e.g. in education or health care) they provide publicly to their citizens, and on how they provide those goods and services, with some governments providing them directly (through creating public sector jobs) or indirectly (by procuring the goods or services from the private sector market and redistributing them).
+One common characteristic across almost every country is the higher participation of women in public employment compared to the private sector.